Viasat/network-stats-capstone/docs/Fall_2021_syllabus.md

 Oct 4 - Oct 8
 ### Discussion topics:
 *  Discuss Wireshark analysis
-*  Docker and DANE
+*  Going deeper with Wireshark packet capture data

 <br />

 ### Assignment:
-*  Install Docker & DANE
+*  Generate packet capture data in Wireshark and export to CSV
-*  Capture data with DANE and visualize it in your preferred environment (Jupyter, R Studio, Tableau, etc)
+*  Analyze and visualize CSV data
 *  Create a brief (no more than 5 slides) presentation showcasing your DANE-data visualizations and key takeaways.
 Be prepared to share your findings in Section next week.
 <br />
 <br />